 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-Do your best: Anti-bacterial wipes
+Doing your best: Anti-bacterial wipes

 I try not to be *too* picky about germs, but if you can feel a bit more comfortable and at home on a long trip, why not?
 For the airplane and the hotel room, I always pack some inexpensive anti-bacterial wipes.
 On the plane, I wipe off the tray table- I feel like they're so dirty lately - and the arm rests quickly when I sit down.
 In the hotel, I usually only do the TV remote and the nightstands, but if you want to do more, you'll have the tools!

 We received a pack of tiles as a Christmas gift and ever since, I've loved keeping track of our possessions with them while traveling.
 It's so comforting to be able to check the app and know that all your stuff is somewhere over Greenland, along with you!
 Just slip the little tile into/onto whatever items you want to track, download and enable the app, and relax with peace of mind!

 Most long-haul planes, and most international hotels, in an effort to overcome the wide range of international plug sizes, have USB holes to plug in your phone/other items, so you'll want to be sure to have a USB cord.
 These can also plug into different sized plug attachments, including for wherever you live, so you can still use it at home.
 Before buying a new cord, check the plug you're currently using - if you gently pull the cord from the plug portion, you likely will find that you already have a USB end!
 You'll probably also want converters for the country/region you're visiting, just to be safe and to plug in other items.

 Keep yourself entertained: Airpods